 If people tell you that this is the least visited of the 5 parks and that it’s not worth your time, I have to disagree.
 Smaller crowds means you’ll often have the trail to yourself.
 This park also has a Historic District, petroglyphs, and is a Dark Sky Park meaning that you have incredible views of the night sky.

-Double back to the main trail and continue on the Frying Pan Trail 2.9 miles for some incredible views until you reach the Cohab Canyon Trail.
-Depending on where you parked your car, hop on this trail going left or right.
+Double back and continue on the Frying Pan Trail 2.9 miles for some incredible views until you reach the Cohab Canyon Trail.
+Depending on where you parked your car hop on this trail going left or right.
 If you have time, be on the lookout for side canyons you can explore.

 - Petroglyphs: Two panels of petroglyphs (prehistoric rock carvings) are right off the main road and only require a short walk along a wooden bridge.

-- Star Gazing: Since this is an official Dark Sky Park, the number of stars that you see are breathtaking.
-Coming from Boston I didn’t realize that the Milky Way was something that many people get to enjoy every night!
+- Star Gazing: Since this is an official Dark Sky Park, the number of stars that you see are breathtaking, and as someone from Boston I didn’t realize that the Milky Way was something that many people get to enjoy every night!
 The park was holding a Star Gazing special event led by two rangers who had an enormous telescope set up as well as a very impressive laser pointer that appeared to stretch all the way to the stars.
-They walked us through various constellations, set up the telescope so that we could see double stars and anything we asked for, and they answered all of our questions about the Milky Way, the stars, and the planets.
+They walked us through various constellations, set up the telescope so that we could see double stars and anything we asked for, and answered all of our questions about the Milky Way, the stars, and the planets.

-- Scenic Drive: We knew we would see Bryce up close and we wanted to make sure we would see Bryce from above too, so we opted for the scenic drive that brings you to the highest points in Bryce Canyon.
+- Scenic Drive: We knew that we would see Bryce up close and we wanted to make sure that we saw Bryce from above so we opted for the scenic drive that brought you to the highest points in Bryce Canyon.
 This required an 18 mile drive to Rainbow Point, which has an elevation of 9,115 feet!

 On our way back we didn’t have time to stop at all of the view points so we opted for Yovimpa Point (practically sharing a parking lot with Rainbow Point), Natural Bridge, and Inspiration Point.

 - Navajo Trail: We had some time before our horseback ride so we opted for the popular Navajo Trail.
-This started with a series of incredible switchbacks down into the canyon (also known as wall street), with an immediate reward of dancing orange and red sandstone.
-The path was easy to follow and relatively easy – until you have to make your way back up the final set of switchbacks.
-I would definitely recommend this trail, and if you don’t do the horseback ride then I would consider the option of combining this with the Queen’s Garden Trail or the Peek-A-Boo Loop Trail.
+This started with a series of incredible switchbacks down into the canyon, with an immediate reward of dancing orange and red sandstone.
+The path was easy to follow and relatively easy difficultly level – until you had to make your way back up the next set of switchbacks!
+I would definitely recommend this trail, and if you don’t do the horseback ride then you have the option of combining this with the Queen’s Garden Trail or the Peek-A-Boo Loop Trail.

 - Horseback Riding: This was definitely a highlight of my trip!
-We booked the half day ride (3 hours for $90) through Bryce Canyon Trail Rides.
-You can book onsite, but I would recommend booking online in advance to make sure that you get the date and time that works with your schedule.
-You can’t bring a purse, backpack, or water bottle, but you can bring a camera that goes around your neck or a phone that had a safe spot to go!
-You can put your phone in your sweatshirt pocket (which is what I did), or if it’s too hot for that I would suggest a good old-fashioned fanny pack.
-(I had this with me too.)
+We booked the half day (3 hours, $90) ride through Bryce Canyon Trail Rides.
+You can book on site, but I would recommend booking online in advance to make sure that you get the date and time that works with your schedule.
+You can’t bring a purse, backpack, or water bottle – but you can bring a camera that goes around your neck or a phone that had a safe spot to go!
+You can put your phone in your sweatshirt pocket (this is what I did) or if it’s too hot for that I would suggest a good old fashioned fanny pack (I had this with me too).

-The trail takes you down into the canyon, and unless you are an experienced horseback rider you will probably feel like your horse is going to gallop off of the edge of a cliff, casually walk off the edge of the trail down a steep ledge, or not move at all.
-In any case you will surely feel more confident as you go and get to know your horse.
-(Paquos and I were best friends by the end of the day, and he knew exactly when I wanted him to speed up or stop.)
-You will also be distracted by the beautiful scenery that is enveloping you.
+The trail takes you down into the canyon and unless you are an experienced horseback rider you will probably feel like your horse is going to gallop off of the edge of a cliff, casually walk off the edge of the trail down a steep ledge, or not move at all.
+In any case you will surely feel more confident as you go and get to know your horse (Paquos and I were best friends by the end of the day and he knew exactly when I wanted him to speed up or stop) and you will be distracted by the beautiful scenery that is enveloping you.

-I heard so many great things about Zion, so I knew that I needed to spend some extra days there to try to fit everything in.
-We gave ourselves 3 full days and even that was hardly enough!
+I heard so many great things about Zion, so I knew that I needed to to spend some extra days there to try to fit everything in.
+We gave ourselves 3 days there and even that was hardly enough!
 Note that since there are so many visitors they have started a shuttle system and you can’t drive directly to the trail heads.
-If you start early and get to the visitors’ center by 8:30am, you should have no problem parking – otherwise you can take a Springdale shuttle into the park entrance.
+If you start early and get to the visitor’s center by 8:30am you should have no problem parking – otherwise you can take a Springdale shuttle in to the park entrance.
 A park map will let you know which shuttle stop to get off for each hike.
-While this shuttle system gave Zion a “Disney” feel, it was very efficient and we never had to wait long for a shuttle.
-Be aware that shuttles may be full at the beginning of the day (don’t get off at stop 1 and expect for there to be room for you to hop back on) or at the end of the day!
+While this shuttle system gave Zion a “Disney” feel, it was very efficient and we never had to wait long for a shuttle – be aware that shuttles may be full at the beginning of the day (don’t get off at stop 1 and expect for there to be room for you to hop back on!) or at the end of the day!

-- Canyon Overlook: Hoping to get in one more hike, we opted for this short 1 mile round trip hike.
+- Canyon Overlook: Hoping to get in one more hike we opted for this short 1 mile round trip hike.
 It’s located on the East Side of the park and can’t be accessed by the shuttle, so you have to drive there.
-I thought that this was a relatively easy hike that provided beautiful views.
+I thought that this was a beautiful hike that was relatively easy that provided beautiful views!
 To get there you have to drive through a long tunnel that can’t allow two way traffic of RVs, so be prepared to wait to get through during busy times.

 - Observation Point: While Angel’s Landing is more popular and more well known, this hike gives it a run for its money.
 The hike is 2.5 miles longer and has 550 feet more of elevation gain – which gives a beautiful view of Angel’s Landing.

-- The Narrows: We almost didn’t have time to fit in this hike, but I’m so glad that we squeezed in at least part of it!
-The first mile of this hike is along the Riverside Walk which is a beautiful, paved path that allows everyone of all abilities to enjoy part of the Virgin River at its narrowest part in Zion Canyon.
-If you don’t have a permit, you will be doing this hike from the “Bottom Up” meaning that you can hike up the river as long as you want (or as far as Big Spring where you’ll need a permit to continue) before turning around to head back.
-We only had a few hours so we just went as far as we could in an hour and a half, and it was beautiful.
+- The Narrows: We almost didn’t have time to fit in this hike, but I’m so glad that we squeezed in a least part of it!
+The first part of this hike is one mile along the Riverside Walk which is a beautiful, paved path that allows everyone of all abilities to enjoy part of the Virgin River at its narrowest part in Zion Canyon!
+If you don’t have a permit you will be doing this hike from the “Bottom Up” meaning that you can hike up the river as long as you want (or as far as Big Spring where you’ll need a permit to continue).
+We only had a few hours so we just went as far as we could in an hour and a half – and it was beautiful.
 The entire hike to Big Spring and back is about 10 miles round trip.

-The Narrows are at the end of the bus line, and we went to the Narrows immediately after hiking Observation Point, so we didn’t have any time to rent gear.
-We saw a lot of people with canyoning shoes (which I would definitely recommend) and a lot of people with dry pants.
-(Which I would recommend if the water is cold!)
-We only had our hiking boots, and it was cold but not unbearable – I think I would have been fine without pants if I had the shoes to keep my feet warm.
-The depth of the river varies and requires some care to find shallower sections to cross and walk in, but there were times where it was up to my upper thigh (I’m about 5’4″), and we saw some people who decided to go swimming.
-In some areas the water was running faster which made the crossing more difficult, especially when the rocks were slippery.
-Surprisingly we only saw one person fall!I would recommend having a waterproof case for your phone and a plastic bag for any of your important belongings that you don’t want to get wet.
-We were able to find a walking stick that someone left at the beginning of the trail, and my friend found this very useful for keeping her balance and knowing how deep it was.
-I was able to make my way without one, so it’s nice to have, but you can still make it without one.
-As always, when in a canyon be aware of the flash flooding conditions.
+The Narrows are at the end of the bus line, and we went to the Narrows after hiking Observation Point so we didn’t have any time to rent gear.
+We saw a lot of people with canyoning shoes (which I would definitely recommend) and a lot of people with dry pants (which I would recommend if the water is cold!)
+We only had our hiking boots and and it was cold but not unbearable – I think I would have been fine without pants if I had the shoes to keep my feet warm!
+The depth of the river varies and requires some care to find shallower sections to cross and walk in, but there were times where it was up to my upper thigh (I’m about 5’4″), and we saw some people swimming over their head.
+Some areas the water was running faster which made the crossing more difficult, especially when the rocks were slippery.
+Surprisingly we only saw one person fall!I would recommend having a waterproof case for your phone, and a plastic bag for any of your important belongings that you don’t want to get wet.
+We were able to find a walking stick that someone left at the beginning of the trail, and my friend found this very useful for keeping her balance and knowing how deep it was, but I was able to make my way without one.
+As always when in a canyon be aware of the flash flooding conditions.

 - The Subway (Bottom Up): You need to get a permit for this hike (they only allow 80 people per day in order to preserve the trail) but if you can get one and have an extra day this hike should definitely be on your list.

 Getting the permit: If you know your dates in advance (3 months prior) you can apply for the advance lottery.
 Any remaining spots can be booked directly on the website.
 Once those slots fill up you can apply for the last minute drawing (7-2 days in advance).
-We went to apply for the last minute lottery and couldn’t find the day we wanted.
-We found out that was because there were still remaining spots left that we could book directly, so definitely check that out first!
+We went to apply for the last minute lottery and couldn’t find the day we wanted and found out that was because there were still remaining spots left we could book directly – so check that out first!

-Our gear: We opted for canyoneering shoes with neoprene socks since we’d be walking in water for part of the hike and we wanted our feet to be warm, but I think I would have been fine in my hiking boots (if I didn’t mind them being wet for the rest of the trip).
-My friends also decided to get dry pants and they were happy to have them.
-They walked through the deeper parts of the river while I had to scramble over rocks and boulders more, but I think I would have been too hot with the pants.
-The water is a little warmer than in The Narrows and we never had to go in water much deeper than our ankles.
-We all also had walking sticks since they came with our shoes.
+Our gear: We opted for canyoneering shoes since we’d be walking in water for part of the hike and we wanted our feet to be warm, but I think I would have been fine in my hiking boots (if I didn’t mind them being wet for the rest of the trip).
+My friends also decided to get dry pants, and they we happy to have them (they walked through the deeper parts of the river more while I had to scramble over rocks and boulders more) but I think I would have been too hot.
+The water is a little warmer than the narrows and we never had to go much deeper than ankle high.
+We all also had walking sticks (they came with our shoes).
 My friends liked having it to use as a hiking stick and for walking through the water, but I found it to be more of a hindrance when I was climbing over rocks.
 It’s all about personal preference!

-The hike: The hike starts with a steep ascent (almost 400 feet) into the canyon to bring you down to the river.
-It looks frightening, but if you watch your steps on the loose rock, and are careful, it’s not too bad.
-Once you reach the river, look around and take in your surroundings – you’ll need to know where to exit when you’re making your way back later!
-We heard horror stories of people missing the path and continuing down the river so we took pictures, noted the dark rock face as well as some ribbons and trail markings, and had no problem finding the exit on our way back.
+The hike: The hike starts with a steep accent (almost 400 feet) into the canyon to bring you down to the river.
+It looks frightening, but if you watch your steps on the lose rock and are careful it’s not too bad.
+Once you reach the river look around and take in your surroundings – you’ll need to know where to exit when you’re making your way back later!
+We heard horror stories of people missing the path and continuing down the river so we took pictures, noted the dark rock face, as well as some ribbons and trail markings, and had no problem finding the exit on our way back.